Frequently Asked Questions

 How can I prevent disease caused by iron overload?
 Early detection is the best way to reduce your risk of disease from iron overload/hemochromatosis.

 Why is my blood thrown away?

 At centers that do not have an FDA variance to use HHC blood for transfusion HHC blood must be discarded.
-However, centers that have the variance can take HHC blood every two weeks with a doctor's order and they can use the blood for transfusional purposes.
-There are many centers with variances in the US; contact Iron Disorders Institute to see if there is one in your area.
+However, centers that have the variance can take HHC blood every two weeks with a doctor’s order and they can use the blood for transfusional purposes.
+There are many centers with variances in the US.
 One of the most prestigious in the US is the Hemochromatosis Protocol at the Warren G. Magnuson Clinical Center in Bethesda, MD.
 If you live within driving distance of Bethesda, and you have HHC, you might be eligible to participate in this unique program.
-Contact us for details.
+See Blood Centers

 Should someone without hemochromatosis donate blood?

 Yes, as long as they are healthy and meet all the requirements for blood donation.
 Men especially can benefit, since one blood donation a year can lower a male’s risk of heart attack by 50%

 Can I drink alcohol if I have hemochromatosis?